marcelarie/sass-instagram-clone/README.md

 These features make the CSS structure more readable and easier to maintain.

-## 3. What does a pre-processor have to do with SASS?
+## 3. What does a pre-processor have to do with Sass?
-SASS it's a CSS pre-processor.
+Sass it's a CSS pre-processor.

-## 4. Why use SASS?
+## 4. Why use Sass?
 Its a cool alternative that can save time when used right.
 Gives the opportunity to the developer to write less and adds a "better" syntax.

-## 5. SASS has disadvantages?
+## 5. Sass has disadvantages?
 Which are?

 - Code has to be compiled.